 "War time economy - to let, country villa in own grounds, furnished in exact self contained halves, all modern accommodation, bracing air on Kent Hills, vegetables, milk etc, easy access London (20 miles) - Home Care, Hartley, Longfield, Kent"

-Criticism by paper of military raid on Dartford house of entertainment on 11th.
+(1) Toll of brave includes names from rural district but not Hartley or Longfield.
+Page of those recently decorated; (2) Criticism by paper of military raid on Dartford house of entertainment on 11th.
 80 arrested with the "customary" result that not one shirker was roped in.
 Likens it to a press gang.
 Paper says there is ill feeling that officials appear to connive at "badging" single men but debadging married men in factories.

 16 Sep 1916 Army Calls for Informants on Missing Conscripts Gravesend Reporter